ZenDevelopmentEcosystem/nginx-proxy-index/README.md

 --------------

-The NPI service uses [docker-gen](https://github.com/nginx-proxy/docker-gen) to generate the service-list in the form of a JSON-file named `index.json` in the servers web-root.
+The NPI service uses [docker-gen](https://github.com/nginx-proxy/docker-gen) to generate the service-list in the form of a JSON-file.
+The location of the file is set by the container environmental variable `INDEX_DATA_FILE` and defaults `/usr/share/nginx/html/data/index.json`, where the frontend expects to find it.

 The JSON file has the following format: